bbudke/BB_Lab_Protocols/Cell_Cycle_EdU_Flow.md

 	- Make fresh within minutes of use.
 Protect from light.
 - FACS resuspension buffer
 	- 1X PBS
+	- 1 mM EDTA
 	- 1% BSA
 	- 0.5% Triton X-100
 	- 50 μg/ml DNAse-free RNAse A
 	- 50 μg/ml PI (also make a smaller aliquot of buffer without PI for the PI-negative controls)
+- Polypropylene 1 ml micro titer tubes (Genesee 14-144) nested into polystyrene 5 ml flow cytometry tubes (Falcon 352008)
+- Styrofoam box with blue ice packs.
+The box should be large enough to hold a rack of flow cytometry tubes.

+### Procedure
+1. Harvest cells by trypsinization.
+Save and spin down the media supernatant and wash along with the trypsinized cells if the cells are loosely-adherent or if there are many floaters.
+1. Resuspend the cells to ~10<sup>6</sup> cells per ml in wash buffer; 0.5 - 1 ml per sample is usually fine for this step and all the wash steps below.
+1. Spin down the cells, remove the supernatant, and resuspend each sample in 100 μl of fixative solution.
+Incubate at room temperature for 15 minutes.
+1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>6</sup> cells per ml in wash buffer.
+1. Spin down the cells, remove the supernatant, and resuspend each sample in 100 μl of permeabilization buffer.
+Incubate at room temperature for 15 minutes.
+1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>6</sup> cells per ml in wash buffer.
+1. Spin down the cells, remove the supernatant, and resuspend each sample in 500 μl of click reaction buffer.
+Incubate at room temperature for 30 minutes.
+1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>6</sup> cells per ml in wash buffer.
+1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>7</sup> cells per ml in FACS resuspension buffer.
+Keep on ice and protect from light.
+	- Remember to resuspend at least one EdU-positive control sample in FACS resuspension buffer without PI to serve as the EdU-positive compensation control.
+1. Transfer each sample to a 1 ml micro titer tube that has been placed into a 5 ml flow tube.
+Keep samples at 4 °C and protected from light.